quavedev/code-challenge/README.md

 If you're new to Meteor, we recommend this [tutorial](https://react-tutorial.meteor.com) to get familiar with it.

 > This project uses Meteor 3 with Node.js 20.
-It's in the final release candidates as of June 29, 2024.
 >
-> Use the Meteor 3 docs as a reference: https://v3-docs.meteor.com/
+> Use the Meteor 3 docs as a reference: https://v3-docs.meteor.com
->
-> The Quave ESLint plugin is configured to throw errors if you use the old Meteor API.
-We recommend using the new Meteor 3 API on the server, which is typically async.

 ## Challenge setup